arcticnoah/arcticnoah-website/content/_index.md

 ## My Hobbies

-I have too many hobbies, most of which I'd still consider myself a beginner at, so I fall under the term: *Jack of all trades, master of none*.
+I have quite a few hobbies, most of which I'd still consider myself a beginner at, so I currently fall under the term: *Jack of all trades, master of none*.

-Recently however, I've set myself some [personal goals](/tags/goal/) to work towards.
+In an attempt to change this, I've begun setting myself personal goals/projects to work  towards.

 My current interests include: